 TGbe editor: Modify section 9.4.2.295d as shown below:

 The Default Link Mapping subfield is set to 1 if the TID-To-Link Mapping element represents the default TID-to-link mapping.
 Otherwise, it is set to 0.

+The Priority subfield indicates the priority level for the proposed Link Mapping according to table 9-xxx.

+Table 9-xxx —TID-To-Link Mapping Priority Levels

 The Link Mapping Presence Indicator subfield indicates whether the Link Mapping Of TID n field is present in the TID-To-Link Mapping element.
 A value of 1 in bit position n of the Link Mapping Presence Indicator subfield indicates that the Link Mapping Of TID n field is present in the TID-To-Link Mapping element.
 Otherwise, the Link Mapping Of TID n field is not present in the TID-To-Link Mapping element.
 When the Default Link Mapping subfield is set to 1, this subfield is reserved.